MarginallyClever/Makelangelo-firmware/src/README.md

 Unless otherwise stated in the code, the default units of measurement are millimeters (mm), kilograms (kg), and seconds (s).
 ## Instructions ##

-- Make sure the parent folder is called Makelangelo-firmware.
+- Make sure the parent folder is called `Makelangelo-firmware`.
-- Open Makelangelo-firmware/Makelangelo-firmware.ino in arduino
+- Open `Makelangelo-firmware/Makelangelo-firmware.ino` in arduino
-- in Makelangelo-firmware/configure.h make sure BOARD_TYPE and MACHINE_STYLE are set for your board and machine style
+- in `Makelangelo-firmware/configure.h` make sure `BOARD_TYPE` and `MACHINE_STYLE` are set for your board and machine style (see above for detailled configuration)
-  - For Makelangelo 3 or Makelangelo 5, choose POLARGRAPH
+  - For Makelangelo 3 or Makelangelo 5, choose `POLARGRAPH`
-- For Makelangelo robots, in Makelangelo-firmware/polargraph.h, set for Makelangelo 3 #define MACHINE_HARDWARE_VERSION 3
+- For Makelangelo robots, in `Makelangelo-firmware/polargraph.h`, set the following :
+  - for Makelangelo 3 `#define MACHINE_HARDWARE_VERSION 3`
-  for Makelangelo 5 #define MACHINE_HARDWARE_VERSION 5
+  - for Makelangelo 5 `#define MACHINE_HARDWARE_VERSION 5`
 - Tools > board > set type for your flavor of arduino
-- Tools > port > set the connection for your arudio
+- Tools > port > set the connection for your arduino
 - upload

 For developers, please see